 There are ways to decrease the IHT bill, including passing everything to a spouse and giving away your home to a directly related family member.
 However, some families know they might still be left with a bill to pay and find it comforting to know that a life insurance payout will cover it.

-Term, or level, insurance is good when you have a time-limited expense to cover.
+Term insurance is good when you have a time-limited expense to cover.
 This could be a repayment mortgage or school fees, since you can take out life insurance that would pay off that debt in the event of your death.
 There’s more information on this in our guide to life insurance.

 Should the policy be written ‘in trust’?